Mohammad Akram Khan

 Mohammad Akram Khan (মোহাম্মদ আকরম খাঁ; 1868 – 18 August 1968) was a Bengali journalist, politician and Islamic scholar.
 He was the founder of Dhaka's first Bengali newspaper, The Azad.
 He was among the founders of Jamiat Ulama-e-Hind.

 Early life and education

 Khan was born in 1868, to a Bengali Muslim family in Hakimpur, 24 Parganas district of Bengal Presidency, British India (in present-day West Bengal).
-His father, Alhaj Mawlana Ghazi Abdul Bari Khan, was a disciple of Syed Ahmad Shaheed and participated in the Battle of Balakot.
+His father, Alhaj Mawlana Ghazi Abdul Bari Khan, was a disciple of Sayyid Ahmad Shahid and participated in the Battle of Balakot.
 His mother's name was Rabeya Khatun.
 He did not have a British education but studied at Calcutta Madrasah (now Aliah University).
 He entered the journalism profession at a very young age before becoming involved in politics.

 Career

 Journalism

 Early in his career, he worked at newspapers Ahl-i-Hadith and Mohammadi Akhbar.
 Between 1908 and 1921, he worked as the editor of the Mohammadi and the Al-Islam.
 He published the Zamana and the Sebak between 1920 and 1922.
 Sebak was banned and Akram Khan was arrested on the basis that his anti-government editorials supported the Non-cooperation Movement and the Swadeshi movement.

 From October 1936, Akram Khan began publishing the newspaper The Azad, which generated support for the Muslim League in Bengal.